 Finding inspiration can be a challenging task for a composer.
-Many draw on painful life experiences, challenging childhoods or failed relationships to inspire their next big hit.
+Rock stars draw on painful life experiences, challenging childhoods or failed relationships to inspire their next big hit.
 But that sounds dark and depressing and not at all what we’re about!
 So today, we’ve got a fun little activity that uses crazy critters to help your budding composers find inspiration for their next big hit.

 Crazy Critter Composing